 If you can find what you need in one of these institutions, and you have planned carefully how to pay for it, then you will have invested wisely in the final preparation of a young man or woman to know, love and serve God.

-Phil Lenahan, president of Veritas Financial Ministries, is a Catholic who has counseled many families on financial issues.
+Phil Lenahan, treasurer at Catholic Answers and president of Veritas Financial Ministries, has counseled many families on financial issues.
 His extensive background in accounting included overseeing the finances of a $250 million division of a Fortune 300 company.
-He is the author of Seven Steps to Becoming Financially Free: A Catholic Guide to Managing Your Money and a series of financial-advice materials published by Our Sunday Visitor.
+He is the author of Seven Steps to Becoming Financially Free: A Catholic Guide to Managing Your Money which is available through Our Sunday Visitor.